 Plasma and Material Processes in Atmospheric Pressure Plasmas

-In addition, the arc technique was previously attempted, although less successfully, for synthesis of BN, B-C-N and carbon nitride nanostructures.
-The scope of the research includes comprehensive experimental and theoretical studies of three common major steps for arc synthesis of carbon, boron nitride, and hybrid B-C-N nanostructures:
+The scope of the research includes comprehensive experimental and theoretical studies of three common major steps for arc synthesis of nanostructures:

-Our integrated approach for characterization of synthesis processes is as follows: i) spatial and temporal measurements of plasma properties will provide an input for modeling of atomistic processes; ii) modeling results of formation of nanoparticles and nanostructures will be validated by in-situ diagnostics of nanoparticles and nanostructures synthesized in plasma; iii), synthesized nananomaterials will be extracted from the plasma during the arc and collected after the synthesis process.
-The extracted and collected materials will be then characterized by ex-situ material evaluation to validate in-situ measurements and provide an additional input for modeling.
+Our integrated approach for characterization of synthesis processes is as follows: i) spatial and temporal measurements of plasma properties provide an input for modeling of atomistic processes; ii) modeling results of formation of nanoparticles and nanostructures are validated by in-situ diagnostics of nanoparticles and nanostructures synthesized in plasma; iii), synthesized nananomaterials are extracted from the plasma during the arc and collected after the synthesis process.
+The extracted and collected materials are then characterized ex-situ to validate in-situ measurements and provide an additional input for modeling.

 A comprehensive set of plasma and nanoparticle diagnostics is employed to provide the dataset needed to validate and further develop theoretical models and codes of nanostructure growth.